 I am a political scientist with a focus on international relations and conflict research.
-I serve as academic program director for the M.Sc. program in Public Policy and Human Development offered jointly by Maastricht University and United Nations University.
-I also lecture, supervise research projects and provide academic advice for bachelor, master and doctoral students at several institutes at Maastricht University.
+Between 2010 and 2018, I served as academic program director for the M.Sc. program in Public Policy and Human Development offered jointly by Maastricht University and United Nations University.
+I am currently contributing to the development of a broad interdisciplinary Bachelor, B.Sc.
+Global Studies, and I continue to lecture, supervise and provide academic advice for bachelor, master and doctoral students at several institutes at Maastricht University.

 My most recent journal publication is Choosing to Intervene: US Domestic Politics and Moral Imperatives with Roberta Haar, published in Peace Economics, Peace Science and Public Policy, 21 (4), 497–505, December 2015.

-In the academic year 2016/17, I will contribute to the following courses:
+In the academic year 2019/20, I am contributing to the following courses:

 M.Sc.
 Public Policy & Human Development